 - Shiba Inu:

-The Irish Setter: The eternal optimist
+The Irish Setter: Outgoing and affectionate

-The Shiba Inu: The dignified individualist
+The Shiba Inu: Reserved and self-possessed

-Grooming and health: Coat care and wellness
+Grooming and health: Coat upkeep and well-being

 | Cost Category | Irish Setter (Estimate) | Shiba Inu (Estimate) |